jabba2324/fizzbuzzkata/README.md

 ```
 in ```\FizzBuzz```

-By default the root directory should load a nice swagger doc detailing the endpoint for FIzzBuzz, the default server configuration will listen to http://localhost:5000
+By default the root directory should load a nice swagger doc detailing the endpoint for FIzzBuzz, the default server configuration will listen to http://localhost:5000 (HTTP) and https://localhost:5001 (HTTPS)

 ## Testing